With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Whatever really awaits us after death it makes sense that those who lived in a culture that promised joy and happiness in the next life, rather than one that promised judgment, would be less likely to linger in this world.

-In the movie Beetlejuice the afterlife is depicted as complicated and boring and governed by obscure rules.
+In the movie Beetlejuice, the afterlife is depicted as a complicated and boring place riddled with bureaucracy.
 While the truth is probably nothing of the sort, it is easy to imagine that a recently deceased human being would be fairly confused about what exactly they are supposed to do next.

 It’s hard to imagine what it must be like to realize you are ghost, and kind of comical in a way.
 Still, it must be traumatic to go from living to not-so-much living.
 What do you do next?
 What if someone sees you?
 How long will you be here?
 What are the rules, anyway?